 by Tracy Johnson

 Air personalities are a funny bunch.
-They love the idea of open breaks, free to create original content and tell stories that showcase character and personality.
+They love the idea of open breaks, where they are free to create original content and tell stories that showcase character and personality.
 But they are often biased against features that happen at the same time each day.
 When you break down the objection, it’s usually only because the feature has a name.
 What’s in a name?
 A lot.
 Especially when it comes to branded radio features.

 We went back-and-forth for an hour.
 Finally, the air personality actually said: